HYBRID, IN-PERSON AND VIRTUAL OPTIONS AVAILABLE FOR 2023.

 Course directors and faculty: Katherine Anetakis M.D., Jeffrey Balzer Ph.D, Partha Thirumala M.D. and Donald Crammond, Ph.D.

-ASET The Neurodiagnostic Society has granted ASET Continuing Education Units (CEUs) for this program.
-Such crediting, however, should not be construed by program participants as an endorsement of any type instruments or supplies mentioned or involved in these presentations.
+ASET – The Neurodiagnostic Society has granted 17.5 Continuing Education Units [ASET-CEUs] for this program.
+Such crediting, however, should not be construed by program participants as an endorsement of any type of instruments or supplies mentioned or involved in these presentations.

 Procirca is an ABRET-accredited Intraoperative Neuromonitoring lab.

-This program is presented by Procirca in conjunction with the University of Pittsburgh Medical Center Department of Neurosurgery and The Center for Clinical Neurophysiology.
+This program is presented by Procirca in conjunction with the University of Pittsburgh Department of Neurological Surgery and The Center for Clinical Neurophysiology.

 Who Should Attend